nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 #### Evolution of winners' rankings in Grand Slam finals

-In this graph we are using a [scatter plot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.scatter.html) to represent rankings of players that won Grand Slam finals in each year.
+In the following graph we are using a [scatter plot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.scatter.html) to represent rankings of players that won Grand Slam finals in each year.
 The size of the bubble indicates the ranking of the player that lost the match (the smaller the bubble, the better the ranking).

 We see slight differences between Grand Slams winners' rankings.
 In the US Open, rankings are more dispersed, meaning that more players with lower rankings were able to win the tournament.
 Also, looking at the size of the bubbles, losers had also lower rankings.